-- 11. Levelling Up Health we will seek to reduce health inequalities by bringing together partners and communities to address the socio-economic drivers that underpin poor health outcomes, such as poor housing, poverty, economic insecurity and low skills. - 12.
-Healthy Lifestyles we will aim to increase the proportion of people able to live healthy lifestyles by embedding a community-first approach, by helping people to overcome social isolation, mental ill health and substance misuse and by helping people to live fit and active lifestyles. - 13.
-Promoting independence we will help individuals to live independently by assisting access to suitable accommodation, supporting access to employment and meaningful activities, enabling quality independent lives at home through reablement, care technology, strong domiciliary support and investment in housing, and we will shape the care market accordingly. - 14.
-Place-based working we will deliver better care that meets the needs of residents by joining up care and support with local partners in a place, including with district councils, health partners and the local voluntary and community sector. - 15.
-Carers we will help those carers whose caring duties are impacting most on their well-being by achieving a step change in the advice, guidance and support we provide to support well-being and independence and by targeting it at those who need it most.
+- 11. Healthy Lifestyles we will aim to increase the proportion of people able to live healthy lifestyles by embedding a community-first approach, by helping people to overcome social isolation, mental ill health and substance misuse and by helping people to live fit and active lifestyles. - 12.
+Promoting independence we will work with key partners and the adult safeguarding board to help individuals to live free from abuse and neglect and will enable residents to live independently by assisting them to access to suitable accommodation, supporting access to employment and meaningful activities, enabling independence at home through reablement, care technology, market shaping to ensure strong domiciliary support, and investment in housing. - 13.
+Place-based working we will deliver better care that meets the needs of residents by joining up care and support with local partners in a place, including with district councils, health partners and the local voluntary and community sector. - 14.
+Carers we will help those carers of all ages whose caring duties are impacting most on their well-being by achieving a step change in the advice, guidance and support we provide to support well-being and independence and by targeting it at those who need it most. - 15.
+Levelling Up Health we will seek to reduce health inequalities by bringing together partners and communities to address the socio-economic drivers that underpin poor health outcomes, such as poor housing, poverty, economic insecurity and low skills.